WindowsNT/Copilot-SDK-CPP-PHP/README.md

 static COPILOT_STATUS Status(const wchar_t* folder,bool Refresh = false);
 ```

-Call this method in a thread so you don't block the UI.
+Call this method in a thread or a std::shared_future so you don't block the UI.
 If Installed is true and Authenticated is false, then run copilot.exe in a new console.
+If this method is called again and Refresh is false, it will return the cached status.
+If Refresh is true, it will refresh the status by checking the installation and authentication again.

 # Usage
 ```cpp